Our planetary commitments

 The LCD Lab holds itself accountable to its commitments by openly publishing its actions (see actions here).

-6. Fostering Open-source
+6. Foster Open-source

 The LCD Lab fosters open-source content by providing free content and tools with licenses to remix and reshare.